What is cervical mucus?

 Risk of anemia.
 Medical consultation recommended. |

-"During ovulation, cervical mucus is more abundant, clear, and stretchy due to increased estrogen levels.
-This is called watery cervical mucus or egg white discharge."
+“During ovulation, cervical mucus becomes more abundant, clear and stretchy because of the rise in oestrogen levels.
+It’s called watery cervical mucus or egg‑white discharge.”

 Did you know?

-"After ovulation, cervical mucus becomes thick and sticky, sealing the uterus to protect the pregnancy."
+"After ovulation, the viscous cervical mucus is sticky and thick, sealing the uterus to protect the pregnancy."

-Understanding the different aspects of cervical mucus helps you know where you are in your cycle and anticipate key days for conception or contraception.
+Knowing the different aspects of cervical mucus helps you understand where you are in your cycle and also anticipate key days for conception or contraception.

-For a precise analysis, monitor your cervical mucus morning and evening, noting its characteristics in an app or notebook.
-This natural method, used in family planning, is based on daily observation of these bodily signs.
+For a really accurate analysis, check your cervical mucus morning and evening, and note its characteristics in an app or a notebook.
+This natural method, used in fertility awareness, is based on daily observation of these bodily signs.

 Did you know?

-If you have thick and abundant cervical mucus, period thongs offer excellent absorption, optimal comfort, and total discretion.
-With the right period underwear, you’ll feel dry, comfortable, and odor-free!
-Mia, Chloé, and Louloucup’s medium-flow models are the perfect eco-friendly alternative to polluting pantyliners that stick to regular underwear.
+If you have thick, abundant cervical mucus, menstrual thongs provide welcome absorbency, optimal comfort, and total discretion.
+With the right period lingerie, you’ll feel no dampness, no discomfort, and no bad odors!
+Mia, Chloé, and the Louloucup medium-flow styles are perfect eco-friendly replacements for polluting panty liners that stick to regular underwear.

 Cervical mucus is a key indicator of female fertility.
-This natural and affordable method helps you identify your fertile window, whether you’re trying to conceive or using natural contraception.
+This natural and affordable method helps you identify your fertile window, useful both when trying to conceive and for natural birth control.
 By learning to decode your body’s signals, you gain autonomy and a better understanding of your menstrual cycle.

-However, please remember that if you don’t want to become pregnant and you’re sexually active, you need to use contraception.
-Male or female condoms, the pill, hormonal or copper IUDs, and implants are some of the available options.
+However, we want to stress how important it is to use contraception if you don’t want to become pregnant and you’re having sex.
+Male or female condoms, the pill, hormonal or copper IUDs and implants are some of the available options.

-Observing cervical mucus also helps you spot possible hormonal imbalances (like absent or unusually thick mucus) or infections if there’s a strong odor, unusual color (yellow, green), or itching.
-When combined with basal body temperature tracking, analyzing mucus is 98.2% reliable for contraception according to the WHO via the Billings Method, as long as you learn it thoroughly with a trained professional.
+Observing cervical mucus also helps you spot possible hormonal imbalances (such as mucus that is absent or unusually thick) or infections if there is a strong odor, unusual color (yellow, green) or itching.
+Combined with the basal body temperature method, mucus analysis reaches 98.2% contraceptive reliability according to the WHO via the Billings method, provided it is learned thoroughly with a trained professional.

-For accurate results, check yourself several times a day, ideally after urinating, and avoid sexual activity in the 30 minutes prior.
+For accurate results, observe yourself several times a day, ideally after urinating, avoiding sexual intercourse in the previous 30 minutes.
 Two simple techniques:

 or gently remove it with clean fingers at the entrance of the vagina.